French school board enrollment decreases as children move from the Elementary to Secondary Level

-In terms of grade 9 math and grade 10 literacy testing, based on 2015-16 Ottawa’s public school population has remained ahead of the province as a whole in proportions of students meeting provincial standards.
-But the differences are smaller than those for Grade 6 students.
+Based on 2016-2017 scores for grade 9 academic math and grade 10 literacy testing, Ottawa’s public school population has remained ahead of the province as a whole in proportions of students meeting provincial standards.

 It is interesting to compare performance on standardized provincial testing between schools with high numbers of students living in low income households, and schools with low numbers -- in this case, one school with the highest proportion and one with the lowest proportion from each Ottawa’s four school boards.